DevExpress/dotnet-eud/interface-elements-for-web/articles/html-editor/working-with-youtube-video/insert-a-youtube-video-into-html-editor.md

 ---
 title: Insert a YouTube Video Into HTML Editor
 ---
+# Insert a YouTube Video Into HTML Editor
 This topic describes how to insert a YouTube video into an editor's content.

 First, position the mouse pointer on the place in the text where you want to add a YouTube video and click the **Insert YouTube Video** button.